Str. Henri Barbusse nr. 44-46, Cluj-Napoca

 Monday to Friday

-Cambridge International Examinations is the world’s largest non-governmental provider of examinations and qualifications.
-Being a part of the CIE group means that we, at Royal School, have access to the best Primary, Secondary and Advanced resources and training available at the current time, anywhere in the world.
+Cambridge Assessment International Examinations is the world’s largest non-governmental provider of examinations and qualifications.
+Being a part of the CAIE group means that we, at Royal School, have access to the best Primary, Secondary and Advanced resources and training available at the current time, anywhere in the world.
 So what does this mean for you and your child/children?
-In a bid to make this as user friendly as possible, I have divided this information newsletter into the following four sections: Primary (5-11 years of age), Secondary 1 (11-14 years of age), Secondary 2 (14-16 years of age) and Advanced (16-19 years of age).
-If, at any stage, you need further clarification, please do not hesitate to contact me at Royal School or, indeed, our Examinations Officer – Mrs. Iuliana Pop.
+In a bid to make this as user friendly as possible, the following four sections outline the stages, and details therein, of the Cambridge programme: Primary (5-11 years of age), Secondary 1 (11-14 years of age), Secondary 2 (14-16 years of age) and Advanced (16-19 years of age).

 Royal School Lower Secondary curriculum encompasses Years 7 to 9 and is, again a combination of both the National Curriculum of England and Cambridge Secondary 1.
 At Royal School, again, we use the ‘core’ curricula of English, Mathematics and Science and the ‘foundation’ curricula for Art & Design, Computing, Modern Foreign Languages, Geography, History, Music, Physical Education, Drama and Religious Studies.

 Two-thirds of the way through Year 9, students and parents will be invited in for an extra consultation based on potential ‘optional’ subjects to be undertaken at Year 10.
-During this information evening, teachers will be available for a short presentation about their respective subjects.
-They will also be available for one-to-one discussion after the close of the meeting.
-This meeting (scheduled for end of February) starts the process of choosing subjects which will underpin future careers and study at tertiary level – indeed, this time is very important.
+During this information session, teachers will be available for a short presentation about their respective subjects.
+They will also be available for one-to-one discussions also.
+This heralds the start of the process of choosing subjects which will underpin future careers and study at tertiary level – indeed, this time is very important.
 From here it is essential that Royal School students make sensible choices based upon research and data.
 Students must play to their respective strengths and elect subjects which suit their learning abilities and styles.

-Royal School will implement the study of AS and A-Level in the early part of the 2017-18 academic year.
+Royal School will implement the study of AS and A-Level in the early part of the 2018-10 academic year.
 Cambridge A-Levels represent the ‘Gold’ Standard’ in education and are regarded as such in universities throughout the world.
 Any student who undertakes study at AS and A-Level should be aware that, whilst the end qualifications are very attractive, they are not easy to achieve.
-For some students, A-Levels are the most difficult elements on the road to success and require a very swift maturing and understanding of learning which many student s find difficult initially.
-However, with the right support and dedication this is overcome and the respective subjects come alive in the same way the neurons fire in the brain!
+For some students, A-Levels are the most difficult elements on the road to success and require a very swift maturing and understanding of learning which many students find difficult, initially.
+However, with the right support and dedication this is overcome and the respective subjects come alive.

 |CIE + RS Fees 2017 (Euros): Fees Per Subject||Examination Fee||Administrative Fee||Private Candidate Fee (One-Off Fee)||Total Per Subject|